Psychedelic therapy: Psycholytic therapy

 Psycholytic therapy involves the use of low-to-medium doses of psychedelic drugs, repeatedly at intervals of 1–2 weeks.
 The therapist is present during the peak of the experience to assist the patient in processing material that arises and to offer support.
 This general form of therapy was mostly used to treat patients with neurotic and psychosomatic disorders.
 The name psycholytic therapy was coined by Ronald A. Sandison, (Note: Ronald Sandison first referred to the psycholytic model in 1955 in a speech to the American Psychiatric Association, and used the term 'psycholytic therapy' at the 1960 'European Symposium on Psychotherapy Under LSD-25' at Göttingen University convened by Hanscarl Leuner.
 In 1964 Leuner formed the European Medical Society for Psycholytic Therapy.) literally meaning "soul-dissolving", refers to the belief that the therapy can dissolve conflicts in the mind.
 Psycholytic therapy was historically an important approach to psychedelic psychotherapy in Europe, and was also practiced in the United States by some psychotherapists, including Betty Eisner.
 In the time since the 1970s, psycholytic therapy has not been a focus of research.

 Psychedelic drugs are useful for exploring the subconscious because a conscious sliver of the adult ego usually remains active during the experience.
 Patients remain intellectually alert throughout the process and remember their experiences vividly afterward.
 In this highly introspective state, patients are actively aware of ego defenses such as projection, denial, and displacement as they react to themselves and their choices.

-The ultimate goal of the therapy is to provide a safe, mutually compassionate context through which the profound and intense reliving of memories can be filtered through the principles of genuine psychotherapy.
+The goal of the therapy is to provide a safe, mutually compassionate context through which the reliving of memories can be filtered through the principles of genuine psychotherapy.
 Aided by the deeply introspective state attained by the patient, the therapist assists him/her in developing a new life framework or personal philosophy that recognizes individual responsibility for change.

 In Germany, Hanscarl Leuner designed a form of psycholytic therapy, which was developed officially but was also used by some socio-politically motivated underground therapists in the 1970s.

 In Switzerland, Friedericke Meckel Fisher (trained by Stanislav Grof in Breathwork and Samuel Widmer in group psychedelic sessions) practiced group psycholytic therapy mainly from the early 2000s and until 2015.
 Meckel Fischer developed her own system of psycholytic therapy which she conducted underground, in group weekend sessions of 15 to 19 people, using medium dosages of psychedelic substances.
 She added and combined into this psycholytic group work, techniques of her own modified family constellation work, cathartic body work, evocative music, and periods of sharing and feedback within the group.